 This single-origin bar is made using premium cacao beans, sourced directly from our partner farm in Ecuador.

-cacao beans, organic cane sugar, cocoa butter (pressed from the same beans), freeze dried raspberries
+cacao beans, organic cane sugar, cocoa butter, sea salt

 NET WEIGHT: 50G (1.75OZ)

 Our chocolate is best if consumed immediately as it does not include preservatives or artificial flavors.
 For optimal freshness and flavor, please enjoy your chocolate by the “enjoy by date” on the package.

 Store your chocolate out of direct sunlight, in a cool, dry place between 54-68°F. Wine cooler may be a good way to store them (some swear wine and chocolate are inseparable.)
 Some basements may provide this type of temperature.

 Store your chocolates away from strong odors as it will absorb flavors, good or bad flavors.

 To avoid chocolate bloom*, please do not place your chocolates in the refrigerator without reading this completely.